o3de/o3de/README.md

 To set up a project-centric source engine, complete the following steps.
 For other build options, refer to [Setting up O3DE from GitHub](https://o3de.org/docs/welcome-guide/setup/setup-from-github/) in the documentation.

-1. Create a writable folder to cache downloadable packages.
+1. Create a writable folder to cache downloadable third-party packages.
 You can also use this to store other redistributable SDKs.

 1. Install the following redistributables:
     - Visual Studio and VC++ redistributable can be installed to any location.
     - CMake can be installed to any location, as long as it's available in the system path.

-1. Configure the engine source into a solution using this command line, replacing `<your build path>`, `<your source path>`, and `<3rdParty cache path>` with the paths you've created:
+1. Configure the engine source into a solution using this command line, replacing `<your build path>`, `<your source path>`, and `<3rdParty package path>` with the paths you've created:
     ```
-    cmake -B <your build path> -S <your source path> -G "Visual Studio 16" -DLY_3RDPARTY_PATH=<3rdParty cache path>
+    cmake -B <your build path> -S <your source path> -G "Visual Studio 16" -DLY_3RDPARTY_PATH=<3rdParty package path>
     ```

     Example: